Patricia S. Steeg, Ph.D.

 - Nat.
 Rev. Cancer.
 11: 352-363, 2011. [ Journal Article ]

 Dr. Patricia S. Steeg received her Ph.D. from the University of Maryland in 1982 and was a Jane Coffin Child Memorial Fund for Medical Research Fellow in the Laboratory of Developmental Biology and Anomalies, National Institute of Dental Research, and the Laboratory of Pathology, NCI, where she was tenured in 1992.
-She became Chief of the Women's Cancers Section in 1993, which was subsequently moved to the Laboratory of Molecular Pharmacology.
+She became the Deputy Chief of the Women's Malignancies Branch, CCR, NCI in 2014.
+Dr. Steeg is also the Co-Director of the Office of Translational Resources, CCR, NCI.

 |Brunilde M. Gril, Ph.D., M.P.S.||Staff Scientist|